edvinhellsing/power-of/README.md

   - this class must not contain a main method

-  - add appropriate get and set methods for this class' 􏰃elds
+  - add appropriate get and set methods for this class' fields

 - By default in this exercise: The text file must be found using the file name only, e.g. "myfile.txt" as an argument to the constructor.